sunpyopark/Docker_Jenkins_Pipeline/README.md

 7. Go to console output to check if the build was successful (indicated by the blue circle :large_blue_circle:)

 ---
-## Part IV: Setting up CD build on Jenkins with Dockerfile
+## Part IV: Setting up CD build on Jenkins with Dockerfile 	:whale:
 Once our CI build is successful, create another build on Jenkins which will listen to the CI build which we named `Docker_Pipeline_Integration_Test` and automatically build a Docker image if it successfully passed the tests and merges the code to the master branch.
 1. Make sure `docker pipeline plugin` is installed
 2. Create a [Dockerhub](https://hub.docker.com/) account